Literacy Trust joins schools in making systemic change.

 In a typical school building, only certified teachers would work with struggling students.
 Our school partnerships are unique.
 At Literacy Trust, we believe that any adult--with the appropriate development--can successfully teach a child how to read and write.
 Literacy Trust works with school administrators to strategically select staff members who are able to contribute to academic instruction in unconventional ways.

-Out of about 850 Reading Rescue instructors who are actively serving New York City children, nearly 350 are paraprofessionals and school aides.
+Out of about 554 Reading Rescue instructors who are actively serving New York City children through school partnerships, nearly half are paraprofessionals and school aides.
 Our staff works with these individuals to ensure they know how to implement research-based strategies to accelerate student reading growth.

 Our average school partnering has 10 skilled instructors enrolled in our professional development and, in turn, working with students one-on-one using Reading Rescue.
 Of those 10 individuals who make up the average Reading Rescue team, typically some are paraprofessionals or school aides and some are certified teachers.

 3. Investing in the next generation.